US strikes another boat accused of carrying drugs in waters off Venezuela, killing 6, Trump says

-WASHINGTON (AP) — President Donald Trump says the U.S. struck another small boat that he accused of carrying drugs in the waters off Venezuela.
+WASHINGTON (AP) — The United States struck another small boat accused of carrying drugs in the waters off Venezuela, killing six people, President Donald Trump said on Tuesday.

-The Republican president said Tuesday in a post on social media that six people aboard the vessel were killed in the strike and no U.S. forces were harmed.
-It’s the fifth deadly strike in the Caribbean as the Trump administration has asserted that it is treating alleged drug traffickers as unlawful combatants who must be met with military force.
+Those who died in the strike were aboard the vessel, and no U.S. forces were harmed, the Republican president said in a social media post.
+It’s the fifth deadly strike in the Caribbean as Trump's administration has asserted it's treating alleged drug traffickers as unlawful combatants who must be met with military force.

+Defense Secretary Pete Hegseth ordered the strike Tuesday morning, said Trump, who released a video of it, as he had in the past.
+Hegseth later shared the video in a post on X.

+Trump said the strike was conducted in international waters and “Intelligence” confirmed the vessel was trafficking narcotics, was associated with “narcoterrorist networks” and was on a known drug trafficking route.

+The Pentagon did not immediately respond to an email from The Associated Press seeking more information on the latest boat strike.

-Frustration with the administration has been growing on Capitol Hill among members of both major political parties.
+Frustration with the Trump administration has been growing on Capitol Hill among members of both major political parties.
 Some Republicans are seeking more information from the White House on the legal justification and details of the strikes.
 Democrats contend the strikes violate U.S. and international law.

-Trump said Defense Secretary Pete Hegseth ordered the strike Tuesday morning and released a video of the strike, as he has in the past.

-Trump said that the strike was conducted in international waters and that “Intelligence” confirmed that the vessel was trafficking narcotics, was associated with “narcoterrorist networks” and was on a known drug trafficking route.

 The Senate last week voted on a war powers resolution that would have barred the Trump administration from conducting the strikes unless Congress specifically authorized them, but it failed to pass.